 1) Schedule seasonal maintenance

 Changing the furnace/HVAC filter on your heating appliances now that you are going to start using them more often will help you keep air quality up in your home.
-Get a professional to come out and inspect your furnace/HVAC filter and provide any necessary maintenance so that they are working efficiently.
+Get a professional heating repair company to come out and inspect your furnace/HVAC filter and provide any necessary maintenance so that they are working efficiently.
 You should also clean out your air ducts and chimneys to get rid of any lint, debris, or dust that may have built up since their last use.

 2) Eliminate mold and unnecessary moisture

 If you have a leaky sink or faucet, that extra moisture can have an impact on the quality of the air you have in your home.
 Fix any leaks in your sinks or showers, and make sure you are cleaning up any mildew you may find.
 Prevent future mildew or mold build-up by installing proper ventilation systems.